 Oldest Turtle Species

-There are even more than 300 types of turtles because most of the people come to know only about the reptiles that are in the pet trade.
+There are even more than 300 types of turtles because most people come to know only about the reptiles that are in the pet trade.

-The fossil records show that reptiles have existed on Earth for more than 200 million years..
-Given below is a small portion of the facts and evidences about some species of turtle.
+The fossil records show that reptiles have existed on Earth for more than 200 million years.
+Given below is a small portion of the facts and evidence about some species of turtle.

 Turtle or Tortoise- Difference